HALOALKANES AND HALOARENES

 78 / 78

-78. Vinylic halides are characterized by the halogen atom being bonded to:
+78. Aryl halides are compounds where the halogen atom is directly bonded to: